Siequnu/workUp/README.md

 # workUp
-workUp is a app web application designed to help teachers distribute student work for peer review.
+workUp is web app designed to help teachers manage their classes.

 Managing student work for peer distribution is time consuming and can be a large impediment to teachers implementing this otherwise very beneficial study method.
 It is hoped that this app can